Top 5 Best Drones Under $100

 It’s on the heavy side but still falls under the FAA’s regulations, so there’s no need for a license.
 It has slow yaw (rotation around the vertical axis), but that shouldn’t stop you from doing some tricks.
 The photo resolution isn’t terrible, but there’s not much stabilization during flight times.

-It’s a good beginner outdoor drone for people on a budget who need to get the hang of flying and taking video before investing in the big leagues.
+It’s a good beginner outdoor drone under 100 for people on a budget who need to get the hang of flying and taking video before investing in the big leagues.
 If you’re expecting stunning video, you’ll probably be disappointed.

 -heavy enough to handle outdoor use